Alessandro Riguccini: Back in Italy and return to Kickboxing

-After returning to Italy, thanks to his wide experience boxing in Mexico he decided to try to become a world champion also in the specialty of the K1.
-On 5 October 2013 at the arena "Le Caselle" in Arezzo he took a first-round KO victory against the Romanian Cosmin "Genghis Khan" Zbranca and won the unified WKA and IKTA K1 world titles becoming world champion also in this discipline.
+After returning to Italy, thanks to his wide experience boxing in Mexico, he decided to try to become a K1-rules world champion.
+On 5 October 2013, at the "Le Caselle" arena in Arezzo, he scored a first-round KO victory against the Romanian Cosmin "Genghis Khan" Zbranca and won the unified WKA and IKTA K1 super-lightweight world titles.

-World K1 Title defense
+World K1 title defence

-On 20 December 2014 Riguccini retained his world K1 title against the Swiss Fabrizio Figarù in his hometown Sansepolcro.
+On 20 December 2014, Riguccini retained his world K1 title against the Swiss Fabrizio Figarù in his hometown of Sansepolcro.

-Second World K1 Title defense
+Second World K1 title defence

-On 20 February 2016 Riguccini retained his world K1 title for the second time against the Kazakh Gennady Liviu Petre in San Giovanni Valdarno.
+On 20 February 2016, Riguccini retained his K1 world title for the second time against the Kazakh Gennady Liviu Petre in San Giovanni Valdarno.

-Degree and returned to Mexico to professional boxing
+Degree and return to professional boxing

-On 16 June 2016 Riguccini graduated with 110 and honors in computer engineering and decided later, on 12 November 2016, to return to Mexico to resume his professional career in boxing in order to achieve important goals also in this sport.
-On 10 December 2016 he faced Mario Alberto Mondragon in a match of 10 rounds at Guanajuato and wins by knockout at minute 0:19 of the third round knocking him down for a total of four times during the match.
-On 21 January he defeated Adrian Reyes by KO at the minute 2:42 in the first round of the 8 programmed and remaining undefeated after 13 match.
+On 16 June 2016, Riguccini graduated with 110 and honors in computer engineering.
+Later, on 12 November 2016, he decided to return to Mexico to resume his professional career in boxing, seeking to win world honours.
+On 10 December 2016, he faced Mario Alberto Mondragon at Guanajuato, winning by knockout at minute 0:19 of the third round after knocking him down for a total of four times throughout the match.
+On 21 January, he defeated Adrian Reyes by KO at minute 2:42 of the first round, pushing his undefeated record to 13–0.
 After just two weeks back in the ring in the event "Jackie Nava vs Ana Maria Lozano" organized by Zanfer Promotion beating by KO in the first round (of the six planned) the Mexican Placido Perez Soria.
 After moving to Guasave (Sinaloa) returns to the ring on 18 March beating by KO effective in the first round (of the ten planned) Hugo Hernandez bringing his record to 15 wins and no losses with 11 KO.
 Thereafter on 1 April 2017 he beat by KO in the fourth round (of 10 planned) Carlos Lopez reaching the impressive score of 16 victories (of which 12 by KO) and no losses.